NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs

-For efficient dual-precision LLM serving, we propose \name, a scheme that stores only 16-bit weights in memory and extracts 8-bit upper tensor from them when operating in FP8 mode.
-This approach not only avoids additional memory usage, but also prevents memory traffic amplification—such as fetching 16-bit weights when performing 8-bit GEMM.
-Figure~\ref{fig:overview} illustrates the core concept of \name, which addresses the following two key challenges to make this approach viable.
+\para{Overview} Figure~\ref{fig:overview} illustrates the core concept of \name, which stores only 16-bit weights in memory and extracts 8-bit weights from them when operating in FP8 mode.
+Specifically, \name decomposes each FP16 parameter into two parts: the upper 8 bits and the lower 8 bits.
+With these two parts of the weight parameters stored as separate tensors, both parts are loaded in FP16 mode, whereas only the upper part is loaded in FP8 mode.
+This approach not only eliminates additional memory usage but also prevents memory traffic amplification—for example, fetching 16-bit weights when executing in 8-bit mode.

-First, the extracted 8-bit representation must maintain accuracy comparable to existing FP8 quantization methods.
-Naively truncating the upper 8 bits of FP16 values (which use the E5M10 format) produces a low-precision representation similar to E5M2, which offers limited precision compared to the commonly preferred E4M3 format for LLM inference.
-Note that FP16 is basically E5M10.
-Moreover, this naive truncation often performs worse due to indiscriminate rounding, further degrading accuracy.
-This motivates the need for a quantization-aware format that simultaneously supports both FP16 and FP8 execution.
+\para{Challenge 1: 8-bit Mode Accuracy} One key challenge of this approach is ensuring that the 8-bit representation extracted from 16-bit parameters achieves sufficient accuracy.
+In other words, it must maintain performance comparable to existing FP8 quantization methods.
+Naive truncation (simply using the upper 8 bits of FP16 values) yields a representation similar to E5M2, which offers limited precision compared to the commonly preferred E4M3 format for LLM inference.
+Moreover, such truncation often performs worse due to indiscriminate rounding, further degrading accuracy.
+This motivates the need for a quantization-aware data format that enables the extraction of high-quality FP8 representations.
 Section~\ref{sec:format} elaborates on this data format design.

-Second, kernel efficiency must be maintained across both precisions.
-Achieving this requires storing the two 8-bit halves of each 16-bit weight as separate tensors.
-On H100 GPUs, where DRAM is accessed in 64-byte units, extracting individual bytes from packed 16-bit data results in wasted bandwidth.
-Separating the 8-bit components enables efficient FP8 execution using a single tensor, while FP16 models require reconstructing the original 16-bit weights via a custom GEMM kernel that dynamically fuses the components at runtime.
+\para{Challenge 2: 16-bit Mode Throughput} Another key challenge is maintaining throughput in the 16-bit mode.
+The 8-bit mode in \name trivially achieves high performance, as native FP8 GEMM kernels can be used directly after loading the upper-part tensor.
+However, the 16-bit mode is less straightforward: both the upper and lower-part tensors must be loaded and combined to reconstruct the original 16-bit weights.
+This requires a custom GEMM kernel capable of performing the reconstruction dynamically.
 Section~\ref{sec:kernel} details this kernel design.